vtexdocs/dev-portal-content/docs/localization/EDU-12992-adding-a-contact-form-to-a-landing-page.md

   </CH.Code>

      - `ContactFormResponse`: Defines the structure of the response from the API, with a mandatory message field.
-     - `ContactFormInput`: Specifies the input fields required for the contact form.	 - `ContactFormInput`: Specifies the input fields required for the contact form.
+     - `ContactFormInput`: Specifies the input fields required for the contact form.
      - `Mutation`: Declares a mutation for submitting the contact form data.

 ---